isomerpages/nparks-railcorridor/pages/FAQs Temporary Closure of Rail Corridor (South).md

 </p>
 <p>We acknowledge that the alternative routes are less convenient and less
 attractive than the Rail Corridor.
-We have structured the works into two phases and will reopen the first stretch from Jalan Kilang Barat to Henderson Road in 3Q 2026 and will strive to complete the improvement works as soon as possible.
+We have structured the works into two phases and have reopened the first stretch from Jalan Kilang Barat to Henderson Road on 2 March 2026 and will strive to complete the improvement works as soon as possible.
 We look forward to welcoming users back to the Rail Corridor.</p>
 <h4>14.
 How will I know if there are changes to the closure timeline?</h4>
 <p>Updates will be shared on the NParks website and via physical notices
 on-site.</p>